microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/SpatialMapping/README.md

 Press the 'S' key (SaveFileKey) to save the mesh to your PC.
 Press the 'play' button to stop the app from running in the Unity editor.
 Now, press 'play' one more time to restart the app.
 This time, press the 'L' key (LoadFileKey) to load the mesh that you previously saved into the Editor.

 #### SpatialProcessing.unity
-The SpatialProcessing scene tests the two processing scripts available in HoloToolkit: SufraceMeshesToPlanes and RemoveSurfaceVertices.
+The SpatialProcessing scene tests the two processing scripts available in MixedRelityToolkit: SufraceMeshesToPlanes and RemoveSurfaceVertices.
 If running in the Editor, the ObjectSurfaceObserver will load the SRMesh.obj file set in the SpatialMapping object of the scene.
 If you don't already have a file, you can capture one from the '3D View' page of the Windows Device Portal.
 If running on the HoloLens, real-world surfaces will be scanned.
 After 15 seconds, the meshes will be converted to planes.
 If a floor plane is found, the test will remove vertices from surface meshes that fall within the bounds of any active plane.

 #### TapToPlace.unity